On the central levels problem: Introduction

 The main contribution of this paper is to solve the central levels problem affirmatively in full generality; see Figure~\ref{fig:hc7}~(a)--(d).

 \begin{theorem} For any~$m\geq 1$ and $1\le \ell\le m+1$, the subgraph of the $(2m+1)$-cube induced by the middle $2\ell$~levels has a Hamilton cycle. \end{theorem}

+As the case $\ell=1$ of Theorem~\ref{thm:gmlc} has been proved before, the proof of Theorem~\ref{thm:gmlc} presented in this paper assumes that~$\ell\geq 2$.
+Nevertheless, this proof can be seen as a generalization of the earlier proofs~\cite{MR3483129,gregor-muetze-nummenpalo:18} and~\cite{jaeger-et-al-journal:21} for the cases $\ell=1$ and $\ell=2$, respectively; see the remarks in Section~\ref{sec:comparison} below.

 The most general question in this context is to ask for a Hamilton cycle in $Q_n$ that visits all vertices in \emph{any} sequence of $\ell$ consecutive levels, i.e., the levels need not be symmetric around the middle, and the dimension~$n$ needs not be odd.
 Note however, that the $n$-cube is bipartite, and the partition classes are given by all even and odd levels, respectively.
 Consequently, any subgraph consisting of a sequence of $\ell$ consecutive levels is also bipartite, and to circumvent the imbalances that prevent the existence of a Hamilton cycle for general~$n$ and~$\ell$, we have to slightly generalize the notion of Hamilton cycles, and there are two reasonable such generalized notions.
-Firstly, a \emph{saturating cycle} in a bipartite graph is a cycle that visits all vertices in the smaller partition class (if it has size~1, then a single edge is considered to be a cycle).
+Firstly, a \emph{saturating cycle} in a bipartite graph is a cycle that visits all vertices in the smaller partition class.
+If one partition class is empty, then the empty set is considered a saturating cycle, and if the smaller partition class has size~1, then a single edge is considered a saturating cycle.
 Secondly, a \emph{tight enumeration} in a (bipartite) subgraph of the cube is a cyclic listing of all its vertices where the total number of bits flipped is exactly the number of vertices plus the difference in size between the two partition classes.
+If the graph has only a single vertex, this vertex is considered a tight enumeration.
 Clearly, if both partition classes have the same size, like in the central levels problem, then a saturating cycle and a tight enumeration are equal to a Hamilton cycle.
 In fact, all cases of this more general problem on saturating cycles and tight enumerations, except the cases of the central levels problem, were solved affirmatively already in~\cite{MR3758308}, some of them conditional on a `yes' answer to the central levels problem.
 Combining Theorem~\ref{thm:gmlc} with these previous results, we now also obtain an unconditional result for this more general question.

 \begin{corollary} For any~$n\geq 1$ and $1\le \ell\le n+1$, the subgraph of the $n$-cube induced by any sequence of~$\ell$ consecutive levels has both a saturating cycle and a tight enumeration. \end{corollary}